CONGESTIVE HEART FAILURE

 the blood vessel.

-anxious, due to lack of oxygen.
+anxiety, due to lack of oxygen.
 The damaged heart cannot pump

 blood as efficiently as a healthy heart.
 Chest pain and shortness